sylph01/project-asmr-slides/slides.md

     - ECDHE 256 Key agreement: **0.661 ops/sec**

 <!--
-  0.155 ops/sec means It takes 6.4 seconds to verify RSA 2048 signatures.
+  It takes 6.4 seconds to verify RSA 2048 signatures on similar hardware.
 That's too slow, our connection will time out!
 -->

 ----